okazaki0yumemi1/TRELLIS2-on-RTX-5xxx/README.md

 # TRELLIS2-on-RTX-5xxx
-A quick setup guide on setting up TRELLIS.2 on Ada Lovelace GPUs.
+A quick setup guide on setting up TRELLIS.2 on Blackwell GPUs.

 # Why?
 Because I encountered a lot of erros during default install process on Debian 13.
 I solved them so you don't have to.